blynkkk/blynkkk.github.io/Widgets.md

 Useful for monitoring smartphone location data such as latitude, longitude, altitude and speed (speed could be often 0
 in case smartphone doesn't support it).

-In order to accept data from this widget you need to :
+In order to accept data from this widget you need to:

 ```cpp
 BLYNK_WRITE(V1) {